cs264sp25-homework/team-05/PROPOSAL.md

 ### General Features

-- Create an account and sign in (through Google)
-- Sorting events/tasks based on priority
+-Create an account and sign in (through Google) -Sorting events/tasks based on priority
-- Connect with a user's Google Calendar
+-Connect with a user's Google Calendar
+-Display the user’s calendar
+-CRUD Operations on Calendar Events and Tasks
-- Display a chat panel to chat with the AI
+-Display a chat panel to chat with the AI

 The following features could be implemented, if time permits:
 - Event/task templates